Last updated November 14th, 2018.

-Chinese stocks were among the world’s best performing in 2014, rising by over 43%.
-This was second only to Argentina.
+Chinese stocks were among the world’s best performing in back in 2014, rising by over 43%.
+This astonishing performance was second only to Argentina.

 The 6%+ growth range is something most central bankers in the world can only dream about, even if the Chinese economy moves slower than before.

 However, the PMI does not take into account the value of goods – only some measures of activity.
 The reality is that China is moving up the value chain.

 1. China Petroleum & Chemical Corp

-(NYSE: SNP, SEHK: 0386) (P/E Ratio: 9.20)
+(NYSE: SNP, SEHK: 0386) (P/E Ratio: 10.27)

-Crude oil prices are down below US$60 a barrel, just barely over the cost of production for many oil companies, and they probably won’t fall much further without a supply cut.
+Crude oil prices are currently down below US$70 a barrel – just barely over production cost for many businesses.
+Oil probably won’t fall much further without a supply cut as well.

 Macroeconomic conditions, lucrative deals made with Russia, along with oil prices having room to rise make Sinopec one of the best Chinese stocks.

 2. Sinovac Biotech

 Sinovac is a pharmaceutical firm which researches, develops, and manufactures vaccines that protect against diseases such as hepatitis, Japanese encephalitis, and influenza.